mikey242/kudos-donations/readme.txt

 [kudos label="Help us out!" header="Support our cause" text="Thank you for donating to this project.
 We really appreciate your support."]
 `

+= Source =
+The Git repository for this plugin can be found [here](https://gitlab.iseard.media/michael/kudos-donations).

 == Installation ==

 1. Install using the WordPress plugin control panel or manually download the plugin and upload the *kudos-donations* folder to the /wp-content/plugins/ directory